Forum-App-web-module/Forum-App/README.md

 ###  Authentication

 - **User Registration**
-  - Allows new users to register with unique credentials, username, email and password are required.
+  - Allows new users to register with unique credentials; username, email and password are required.
 - **User Login**
   - Authenticates users and returns a JWT token for secure access.